-Indicators: Dublin: Personal Interview Same as regular procedure 1.
+(Indicators: Dublin: Personal Interview 1.
 Is a personal interview of the asylum seeker in most cases conducted in practice in the Dublin procedure?
-2. Are interviews conducted through video conferencing? ☐ Frequently ☐ Rarely ☒ Never
+1 2.
+Are interviews conducted through video conferencing?
+Frequently Rarely Never

-At any time during the initial asylum process, the IPO may determine that a person is subject to the Dublin III Regulation and hold a personal interview where necessary to conduct the Dublin procedure.
-69
+At any time during the initial asylum process, the IPO may determine that a person is subject to the Dublin III Regulation and hold a personal interview where necessary to conduct the Dublin procedure.101

 Limited information is available on how Dublin procedure interviews are conducted in practice but applicants are provided with the common information leaflet stating that they are in the Dublin procedure.
 However, it is not always clear that the asylum seeker understands that they are having a specific Dublin procedure interview.
-Anecdotal evidence suggests it seems to be presented as an interview just asking questions about the person's journey to Ireland without fully explaining the implications in terms of which country is responsible for the person's asylum application and that it means that the person may be transferred there.
+Anecdotal evidence continues to suggest that Dublin procedure interviews are presented merely as an interview just asking questions about the person's journey to Ireland without fully explaining the implications in terms of which country is responsible for the person's asylum application and that it means that the person may be transferred there.
 The onus is placed on the asylum seeker to be able to read the Dublin information leaflet rather than ensuring that it is properly explained by the caseworker and not the interpreter at the Dublin personal interview.